shanahhy/shanahhy/README.md

 ## 🧬 About Me
 I’m a scientist-engineer with experience building **automated workflows**, designing **IoT sensor systems**, and supporting **fast-paced R&D environments**.
 I specialize in:

+- Software development in Python, R, C, and Java
+- Version control and workflow management using Git & GitHub
-- Python/R/Java scripting and ML modeling
+- ML modeling for various applications using Jupyter, PyTorch, and scikit-learn
-- Instrumentation + IoT sensor monitoring
+- Instrumentation and IoT sensor monitoring
 - Lab automation and workflow engineering
-- Robotics & embedded systems
+- Robotics and embedded systems
-- Data pipelines and digital forensics
+- Data pipelines and data visualization
 - Cross-disciplinary scientific communication

 I enjoy translating complex scientific or engineering problems into robust computational solutions.